Common Privacy Mistakes and How to Avoid Them

 - Review app permissions before installing or updating an app.

-- Revoke permissions that aren’t essential for the app’s functionality.
+- Revoke permissions that aren’t essential for the app’s functionality (e.g., location access for a calculator app).

 9. Not Encrypting Sensitive Data

-Storing sensitive data without encryption makes it easier for hackers to access and misuse your information.
+Storing sensitive data without encryption makes it easier for hackers to access and misuse your information if they gain access to your device or accounts.

 How to Avoid It:

-- Use encryption tools to protect sensitive files and communications.
+- Use encryption tools to protect sensitive files and data.

 10. Assuming Privacy Is Guaranteed